-One factor likely used in determining intraindividual variation in the pattern of inferential activity during reading is reading purpose (e.g., Walker & Meyer, 1980).
-A critical role for reading purpose in the comprehension process is implicated by findings that orientation to (or goal while reading) the text during reading influences recall (e.g., Anderson & Pichert, 1978; Pichert & Anderson, 1977).
-Furthermore, readers claim to modify their reading strategies according to reading purpose.
-For example, Lorch, Lorch, and Klusewitz (1993) asked readers what different kinds of reading tasks they experienced and how they perceived the processing demands for the different types of reading tasks.
-The participants broadly distinguished two categories of reading tasks: reading for school (study) purposes and reading for stimulation (entertainment purposes).
-Study reading was perceived as less interesting, slower, and more taxing of understanding and memory.
-It was also perceived to involve less anticipation of future text events, more attempts at integration, and more rereading.
-In contrast, entertainment reading was perceived to involve increased effort in finding relations among ideas and events in the text, more anticipation of forthcoming text events, more interest, and more analysis of writing style.
-Lorch et al. provided a rich description of text types and reader perception of their demands.
+One likely factor in determining intra-individual variation in the pattern of inferential activity during reading concerns reading purpose (e.g., Walker & Meyer, 1980).
+A critical role for reading purpose on the comprehension process is implicated by findings that orientation to

+(or goal while reading) the text during reading influences recall (e.g., Pichert & Anderson, 1977; Anderson & Pichert, 1978).
+Furthermore, readers claim to modify their reading strategies according to reading goal.
+For example, Lorch, Lorch and Klusewitz (1993) asked readers what kinds of different reading tasks they experienced and how they perceived the processing demands for the different types of reading tasks.
+The participants broadly distinguished two categories of reading tasks, reading for school (study) purposes and reading for stimulation/entertainment.
+School reading was perceived as less interesting, slower, and involving less anticipation of future text events, involving more attempts at integration, more rereading, and as more taxing of understanding and memory.
+In contrast, reading for entertainment was perceived to involve an increased effort to find relations among ideas and events in the text, more anticipation of forthcoming text events, more interest, and more analysis of writing style.
+Lorch et al. (1993) provide a rich description of text types and reader perception of their demands.
 It is unclear, however, what readers actually do when they read with different purposes in mind.

-The aim of the present study was to assess inferences readers make under different reading orientations.
-To do so, we contrasted reading for entertainment and reading for study.
+The aim of the current study is to assess inferences readers make under different reading orientations.
+To do so, we contrast reading for entertainment and reading for study.
 These two purposes reflect the most frequent distinction that readers make in their introspections about their own reading behaviors (Lorch et al., 1993) and thus are likely to evoke differences in inferential behaviors.
-If readers are sensitive to the purposes with which they read and are able to modulate their comprehension activities accordingly, we would expect to find differences in the inferences that are generated.
+If readers are sensitive to the purposes with which they read and are able to modulate their comprehension activities accordingly, we would expect differences in the inferences that are generated.
 It is also possible, however, that readers do not adjust their comprehension activities according to their purposes.
-This is likely to occur, for example, if inference generation is largely automatic or bottom-up (i.e., text driven; McKoon & Ratcliff, 1992).
+This is likely to occur, for example, if inference generation is largely automatic and/or bottom-up (i.e., text driven; McKoon & Ratcliff, 1992).
 In this case, no differences would occur.

 Differences in inference generation may be quantitative or qualitative.
 One possibility is that a particular purpose for reading affects the overall amount of inferential activity but not the types of inferences that are generated.
-It is also possible, however, that reading purpose influences how the reader allocates his or her attention and hence what types of inferences are generated.
-For example, on the basis of readers' introspections, one would expect that reading with a study purpose would result in slower reading and a greater number of text-based inferences than would reading with an entertainment purpose (Lorch et al., 1993).
-Detailed analyses of the patterns of inference generation allowed us to evaluate each of these possible scenarios: no differences, quantitative differences, or qualitative differences.
+It is also possible, however, that reading purpose influences how the reader allocates his/her attention and hence what types of inferences are generated.
+For example, on the basis of readers' introspections one would expect a study purpose to result in slower reading and a greater number of text-based inferences than with an entertainment purpose (Lorch et al., 1993).
+Detailed analyses of the patterns of inference generation allow us to evaluate each of these possible scenarios: no differences, quantitative differences.

-Our primary interest was in the comprehension process as it takes place on-line (i.e., during actual reading).
-We used two measures for on-line processing: activities (during thinking aloud) and speed (reading time).
-The combination of measures made it possible to obtain converging evidence.
-Because reading times and think-aloud responses cannot be measured at the same time, we measured them on separate sets of texts.
-Although of secondary importance in this study, two off-line measures were used-recall and responses to comprehension questions-to test readers' representation of the texts once reading was completed.
+Our primary interest is in the comprehension process as it takes place on-line, in other words, during actual reading.
+We use two measures for on-line processing, activities (during thinking aloud) and speed (reading time).
+The combination of measures makes it possible to obtain converging evidence.
+Because reading times and think-aloud responses cannot be measured at the same time, we measure them on separate sets of texts.
+Although of secondary importance in this study, we used two off-line measures, recall and responses to comprehension questions, to test readers' representation of the texts once reading was completed.
 Again, we used two measures to provide converging evidence.